A traditional martial art for modern life

 Aikido is a Japanese martial art that promotes fitness, flexibility, resilience and body awareness.

 Aikido is part of the Japanese tradition of budō, or ‘martial ways’.
-The purpose of budō is self-development, promoting calm, focus, discipline and compassion.
+The ultimate purpose of budō is self-development, promoting calm, focus, discipline and compassion.

 Aikido beginners’ courses